Can you play left-handed in an orchestra?

 Wrong.
-Left-handed players need just as much space as right-handed players.
-Only possibly on the other side.
+Left-handed players don't need more space than right-handed players.
+They just need space on the other side.
 This can be taken into account when setting up, so that there are usually no problems when right- and left-hand players play together (even when sharing a music stand).

 For cellos, Walter Mengler 2010 states a space requirement "a few centimeters" higher because of the horizontal bowing.
 For violins, violas and double basses, this point does not apply due to the more vertical bow movement or the short bow.

-Our interviewed orchestra cellists confirm those "extra centimeters" and explain that an orchestra needs to first check how everyone is coping with the space in a narrow room or pit anyway – regardless of which hand they are bowing with.
+The professional cellists we interviewed confirm that those "extra centimeters" are necessary and explain that an orchestra needs to first check how everyone is coping with the space in a narrow room or pit anyway – regardless of which hand they are bowing with.

 Ludwig Quandt, (right-handed) principal cellist of the Berlin Philharmonic, explains in our interview: " Getting in the way of your fellow players with the bow happens anyway.
 I must have hit someone with the frog in the scroll at least a dozen times."